Tura, Meghalaya

 Tura (IPA: ˈtʊərə) is a municipality in the West Garo Hills district of the Indian state of Meghalaya.
-One of the largest towns in Meghalaya, Tura is located in the foothills of the Tura range of the Garo Hills.
-Before the British came to the Garo Hills, Tura was known as Dura and the British called the place, Tura as it was easier for them to pronounce the name.
-The climate in Tura is moderate throughout the year and has many interesting and unexplored areas.
-The native god Durama was believed to reside in the hills.
+One of the largest towns in Meghalaya, Tura is located in the foothills of the Nokrek range of Garo Hills.
+The climate in Tura is moderate throughout the year, and the town has many interesting and unexplored areas.

-It is 220 kilometres from the nearest city Guwahati and is also the district headquarter of the West Garo Hills district.
-It is filled with small rivulets and green valleys all around.
+Tura is a cultural and administrative centre of the Garo tribe.
+It is also the district headquarters of the West Garo Hills district.
+It is filled with small rivulets and green valleys.
 The principal languages are Garo and English.
 The city has four colleges and multiple secondary schools.
-In 1973, the town was made the seat of the Roman Catholic Diocese of Tura.

-The capital city of Shillong is 323 kilometres away and can be accessed via buses or the shuttle helicopter service.
-The border of Bangladesh Dalu, is situated at a proximity of 50 km.

-Tura is a cultural and administrative centre of the Garo tribe.
-To visit popular tourist destinations such as Balpakram, Nokrek and Siju Cave Chitmang Peak, one needs to pass through this town.